Entropic trade-off relations in stochastic thermodynamics via replica Markov processes: Results

+We have demonstrated the consequence of considering Eq.~\eqref{eq:transient_KUR} in the replica scenario.
+We can derive another trade-off relation from Eq.~\eqref{eq:main_result1}.
+From Eq.~\eqref{eq:main_result1}, we obtain another trade-off relation (see Appendix~\ref{sec:derivation_entropic_bound} for the derivation):

-which is the third result of this study.
-The left-hand side of Eq.~\eqref{eq:renyi_alpha_bound} is the R\'enyi entropy of the observable $N$, while the right-hand side depends on the dynamical activity and on the duration $\tau$.
+where $\alpha=2,3,\cdots$.
+The left-hand side of Eq.~\eqref{eq:renyi_alpha_bound} is the R\'enyi entropy of the observable $N_\circ$, while the right-hand side depends on the dynamical activity and the duration $\tau$.
 For example, consider dynamics with no jumps at all, or the case $\tau = 0$.
-Since there are no jumps, the distribution of $N$ is $P(N = 0) = 1$, and the entropy of $N(\Gamma)$ is zero.
+Since there are no jumps, the distribution of $N_\circ$ is $P(N_\circ = 0) = 1$, and the entropy of $N_\circ(\Gamma)$ is zero.
 In this case, the right-hand side also vanishes, so the result is consistent.
-On the other hand, for dynamics with a very large number of jumps, the distribution acquires weight at many different values of $N$, and the entropy increases.
-In fact, the right-hand side increases with both the dynamical activity and the duration $\tau$, which matches our intuition.
-Note also that for the counting observable $N$, there is no upper bound on its possible values, and therefore there is no upper bound on the entropy either.
-For integer values of $\alpha$, $\alpha \in \{2,3,\cdots\}$, the relation is exact.
-Since the inequality of Eq.~\eqref{eq:renyi_alpha_bound} formally holds for the real value of $\alpha>1$, again, we conjecture that this relation holds for arbitrary $\alpha > 1$.
+On the other hand, for dynamics with a very large number of jumps, the distribution acquires weight at many different values of $N_\circ$, and the entropy increases.
+In fact, the right-hand side increases with both the dynamical activity and duration $\tau$, which is consistent with our intuition.
+Equation~\eqref{eq:renyi_alpha_bound} is equivalently written as the bound for the Tsallis entropy via Eq.~\eqref{eq:Tsallis_and_Renyi}:

+Both left-hand sides of Eqs.~\eqref{eq:HT_traj_upperbound} and \eqref{eq:tsallis_alpha_bound_traj} are Tsallis entropies, and the right-hand sides involve the dynamical activity.
+In a general transient setting, it is unclear which of the two is tighter; however, in the steady state, Eq.~\eqref{eq:tsallis_alpha_bound_traj} provides a tighter bound.

-Traditionally, uncertainty in trajectory observables has been characterized using the variance $\mathrm{Var}[N]$, whose relative value is known to be bounded from below by the inverse of the dynamical activity.
-For a steady-state Markov process and the counting observable $N_\mathrm{c}$, it is known that the following relation holds:
+Traditionally, uncertainty in trajectory observables has been characterized using the variance $\mathrm{Var}[N_{\sharp}]$, whose relative value is known to be bounded from below by the inverse of the dynamical activity.
+For a steady-state Markov process and the counting observable $N_{\sharp}(\Gamma)$ [Eq.~\eqref{eq:counting_obs}], it is known that the following relation holds \cite{Garrahan:2017:TUR,Terlizzi:2019:KUR}: